 - Event invitations are an extension of your event brand.
 Ensure that your brand is consistent and put on full display throughout the email.

-- Simple design and straightforward messaging are what make an email memorable.
+- Simple design and straightforward messaging are what makes an email memorable.

-- When utilized correctly, video is a great way to engage your reader and invite them to click within the email.
+- When used correctly, video is a great way to engage your reader and invite them to click within the email.